Building a Private AI Server for Business: 2026 Hardware Guide

 For law firms managing attorney-client privilege and medical practices following HIPAA requirements, using public AI services can create compliance concerns.
 Local AI infrastructure keeps sensitive data on your own hardware.

-When you submit a document to a cloud-based LLM (Large Language Model), you're trusting a third party's data handling policies with confidential information.
-For many professional services firms, this creates an unacceptable risk.
+When you submit a document to a cloud-based LLM, you trust a third party's data handling policies with confidential information.
+For law firms, healthcare providers, and financial services, this creates a compliance concern worth addressing.

 The alternative: running AI models on your own hardware.